 It is important that complaints can be made.
-Any complaints by clients should be made to CEWO Project Management Team area leader in writing, by the Project Leader.
-Any complaints or concerns raised by stakeholders will be communicated to the area leader through the Project Leader.
+Any complaints by clients should be made to CEWO Project Manager(s) in writing, by the Project Leader.
+Any complaints or concerns raised by stakeholders will be communicated to CEWO through the Project Leader.
 It is expected that any concerns presented to CEWO will be responded to in a timely manner, through the Project Leader back to the complainant.

-All requests for media communications will be referred to the Director with oversight of the Lower Murray River LTIM Project within CEWO.
+All requests for media communications will be referred to the Director with oversight of the LMR LTIM Project within CEWO.